JacquesCarette/Drasil/code/Drasil.md

   uniquely, so that we can insert things into various internal databases.
 Basically a global primary key for all knowledge.

+- **ShortName**: Abstract type for a 'short name', i.e. the string to be displayed for a link, visible to users.

 - **RefTypes**: (Should eventually disappear?).
 Currently defines different kinds of definitions (knowledge which belongs to documents), requirements and kinds of references.
 The 'kinds of reference' belongs here, but it shouldn't have a Show instance.
   And lots of the kinds of references are either layout-specific or document-specific, so should not be defined globally in either case.

-- **ShortName**: Abstract type for a 'short name', i.e. the string to be displayed for a link, visible to users.
+Also defines Reference, which pulls these together.

 - **Label.Core**: Type of labels.
 Is a reference address, link or URI.
 Also has a shortname.
   (probably should be abstract, but isn't yet)